-The MIT Council for Educational Technology (MITCET) and the Office of Educational Innovation and Technology are pleased to announce the five winners of the first round of the 2011 iCampus Student Prize competition.
+The MIT Council for Educational Technology (MITCET) and the Office of Educational Innovation and Technology (OEIT) are pleased to announce the winners of the first round of the 2012 iCampus Student Prize competition.
 Each of the winning projects embody the spirit of the competition—they are developing real solutions to enhance life and learning at MIT.

-The 2011 competition is a two-stage competition.
+The 2012 competition is a two-stage competition.
 In the first round, student teams were asked to create working prototypes, and to define the needs assessment and impact of their projects.
-In the first round, the winners each received $1,000.
-First round winners have been invited to compete in the final round where they are competing for an up to $10,000 grand prize and are expected to deliver fully functional projects.
+In the first round, the winners each receive $1,000.
+Five of the first round winners have been invited to compete in the final round where they are vying for a grand prize of up to $10,000 and are expected to deliver fully functional projects.

-The 2011 iCampus Student Prize first round winners are:
+The 2012 iCampus Student Prize first round winners invited to compete for the Final Round competition are:

-The judging panel, which included Paul Oka from Microsoft Research and Hal Abelson the Class of 1922 Professor of Computer Science and Engineering, selected the five first round winners from a pool of twelve applicants.
-Details on the winning projects, as well as video of the five-minute “pitches” given by the students can be found online at: http://icampusprize.mit.edu/.
+Details on the winning projects, as well as video of the five-minute “pitches” given by the students can be found at the iCampus Prize website: http://icampusprize.mit.edu/.

-Please join us as the first round winners present their completed projects on April 15, 2011 from 4-6pm (location TBA).
-The final round competition begins with a poster session that allows guests and judges to speak with each group and learn more about the projects.
+Look for the announcements of final presentations in late-April/early-May 2012.
+The final round competition will include a poster session to allow guests and judges to speak with each group and learn more about the projects.
 The competition concludes with a lightning round of 5 minute presentations by each group.
-Judges for the competition include representatives from Microsoft Research, MIT faculty, representatives from educational foundations and more.
+Judges for the competition will include representatives from Microsoft, MIT faculty and staff, and others.

 For more information on the iCampus Student Prize, and for details on the final round competition, please visit: http://icampusprize.mit.edu/.